-In the early 20th century, James Loggie added the smaller Rough Collie to the breeding stock, which helped lay the groundwork for what would eventually become the Shetland Sheepdog of today.
+During the early 20th century, James Loggie added the smaller Rough Collie to the breeding stock, which helped lay the groundwork for what would eventually become the Shetland Sheepdog of today.
 In 1909, the initial recognition of the Sheltie was made by the English Kennel Club; the first registered Shetland Sheepdog was a female named “Badenock Rose,” and the first Sheltie to be registered by the American Kennel Club was "Lord Scott" two years later.

 When the breed was originally introduced, they were known by breeders as Shetland Collies, but the name was later changed to Shetland Sheepdog.
-In the early 20th century (up until around the 1940s), additional crosses were made to help retain the more desirable characteristics of the Rough Collie breed.
+During the early 20th century (up until around the 1940s), additional crosses were made to help retain the more desirable characteristics of the Rough Collie breed.

 Shetland Sheepdog Care

 The Shetland Sheepdog has a double coat that sheds quite a bit and requires routine maintenance.
-The outer coat consists of long hair that’s harsh to the touch, while the undercoat is shorter, furry and dense, so owners must be prepared to brush the Shetland Sheepdog’s coat at least weekly, paying special attention to mats behind the ears, under the elbows on each front leg, and under the tail.
+The outer coat consists of long hair that’s harsh to the touch, while the undercoat is shorter, furry, and dense, so owners must be prepared to brush the Shetland Sheepdog’s coat at least weekly, paying special attention to mats behind the ears, under the elbows on each front leg, and under the tail.
 You can mist the coat lightly with water before brushing to help and work out any mats before they get worse.
 Shelties require occasional baths and regular nail trimming.

 An athletic, active breed, the Sheltie requires at least a moderate amount of daily exercise.
-Because of their adaptable nature, they will easily assimilate into your family’s way of life—even families that live in more urban environments—and will always enjoy outings with their owners.
+Because of their adaptable nature, they will easily assimilate into your family’s way of life—even families who live in more urban environments—and will always enjoy outings with their owners.

-It’s recommended that early socialization and training classes begin in puppyhood.
+Early socialization and training classes should begin in puppyhood.
 Because they are so intelligent and eager to please, the Sheltie is easy to train and can excel in everything from basic obedience to agility sports; however, this intuitive, adaptable breed is also very sensitive to the tone of your voice, so they need owners who can be calm but firm, and who can act as confident and consistent pack leaders in the home.
 If corrected too harshly, the Sheltie is the type of dog to go hide or cower in the corner, so this dog may require a more experienced owner or the assistance of a professional trainer.

 One of the more vocal breeds, owners should be prepared to teach the Shetland Sheepdog when barking is and is not appropriate.
 Because it’s a herding breed, Shelties like to chase moving things—including cars—so they ideally need a fenced yard and leashed walks for their safety.
-They can become especially suspicious with strangers, even children, and without proper training and socialization may resort to noisy, persistent barking.
+They can become especially suspicious with strangers, even children, and without proper training and socialization, may resort to noisy, persistent barking.

 Common Health Problems